raypereda/good-urls/README.md

 ## Assembling the Annual Money Laundering Report

 We will simply append two columns to the input file.
-The input file is a CSV file of wires.

 ```bash
 $ rowcut -c=1 urls.csv | \                      # cuts out the 2nd column, url text